Dibaal/CloudUploader-CLI/README.md

 ## Prerequisites
 Before using CloudUploader, ensure you have the following:

-•AWS CLI installed and configured with your AWS credentials.
++ AWS CLI installed and configured with your AWS credentials.
-•Basic familiarity with command-line operations.
++ Basic familiarity with command-line operations.

 Installation
 Download CloudUploader: